xtxerr/autoborg/README.md

-# Backup automation of LVM-based virtual-machines
+# Backup automation of LVM-based virtual-machines based on borgbackup

 - uses filesystem snapshots on guests
 - does deduplication, which will only save the differing blocks of a VM disk